PS4 SSD Upgrade Ultimate Guide | [June 2018]

 This SSD size comes with a high price tag that most users cannot afford.
 But if your budget is fine with that, here we list below the best 2tb SSDs for PS4:

 There’s only one 2tb SSD that can be a real alternative to the above drive in terms of price and performance.
 Other SSDs with the same capacities are too expensive and we won’t be recommending them.

-There are several advantages/benefits you’ll gain from upgrading PS4 HDD to an SSD, which are:
+There are several advantages/benefits you’ll gain from upgrading PS4 HDD to an SSD.
+They are:

 - The boot-up, sleep, and wake up processes of PS4 system will be noticeably faster with an SSD.
 As for an SSHD, it only offers faster boot-up time here, nothing else.

 - An SSD in general is the most reliable storage device.
-If you have a serious concern about storage device failure, then an SSD is the most trusted device for this purpose.
+If you have a serious concern about storage device failure, an SSD gives you the confidence you need for this purpose.

 - Game and apps installation is faster with an SSD.
 That’s due to the high write speed an SSD boasts over all other storage media.